Medically Reviewed By: Aaron Horn, LMFT, MA

 - Hallucinations - when a person with Schizophrenia experiences psychosis, they will see or hear things that aren’t there.
 These are called hallucinations.
 Some people have auditory hallucinations, while others have visual ones.
 Some individuals experience both.

-- Delusions - A delusion is when a person thinks something that directly conflicts with reality.
+- Delusions - A delusion is when a person perceives something that directly conflicts with reality.
 For example, a person might believe they have superpowers or can control others’ minds.
 They may believe that someone can see them through the television, or others are out to get them.

 - Disorganized speech - one symptom of Schizophrenia is disorganized speech.
 An individual may struggle to communicate coherently or string words together that don’t seem to make sense.